folbert/fewbricks/README.md

  Make sure that the requirements are met and then include or require the file init.php found at the root of this package.

 ##Fields
 The field types that are available for creating bricks are exactly the same field types that can be used in ACF.
 The settings for each field are also the same and have the same name as in ACF.
 This means that if you want to find out what you can do with a field you can either look in the class for that field, located in lib/acf/fields, or you can create a field in ACFs GUI and then use ACFs export-to-code-functionality to see the available options for a field and how they should be set.
+If ACF is updated with new field options, it doesn't matter if those options are available in the field classes in lib/acf/fields or not since they will be merged with ACFs field classes anyways.

 The settings that all fields have in common are key, name and label: